-Each month during 2019, I will release an audio recording of the Jazz Police performing one of my big band compositions or arrangements on all social media platforms.
+Each month during 2019, I released an audio recording of the Jazz Police performing one of my big band compositions or arrangements on all of my social media platforms.

-For more information, sign up for my newsletter and you can go here to read about my inspiration concerning the big band arrangements and compositions written for the Jazz Police Big Band.
+For more information, you can go here to read about my inspiration concerning the big band arrangements and compositions written for the Jazz Police Big Band.

 That's All You Need to Know - released December 19, 2019

 New Album: Connections

 Please find the liner notes here which includes: